mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 For instance, when my teacher was alive, I really didn’t understand his way and his life, and Zen Buddhism, et cetera.
 Whether he kept silent, or whether he said something – one word, saying, “get up”: “When the people get up, why don’t you get up?” – at that time I got a big experience, but still I didn’t appreciate this.
 [This is] because of human speculation: always looking at the front, trying to understand logically and theoretically.
 If you don’t understand [something logically], it’s very hard for us to accept.

 If you don’t want to accept, that’s okay – it depends on you, that’s up to you.
 But you cannot always do it in that way.
 If you take care of your life just like that, you become a very small scale of human being, isolated from people.
 Then people don’t understand you, people don’t respect you.
 Very naturally you are isolated from people, because you cannot live in peace and harmony with all sentient beings.
 So then finally you have self-doubt.
-Self-doubt means [you think], “[What am I?]
+Self-doubt means [you think], “[...]
 I am stupid.”
 You’re not stupid, but finally big doubt comes up.

 Now I can really touch the core of human existence which my teacher had demonstrated while he was alive.
 That means not the logical aspect, not the matter of his life in failure or his life in success; completely beyond this.
 As a total picture, you can really feel something.
-So now I really appreciate his life.
-Whatever he did, whatever he said to me, I really appreciate.
+So now I really appreciate his life; whatever he did, whatever he said to me, I really appreciate.
 [What] he always taught me is not some teaching in the possession of a form, so-called success or failure, or pros and cons; it’s completely beyond that.
 Of course you can see those, but the more important part of human life is completely beyond this.
 From his life as a whole, you can really get something.

 That is very common for human beings.
 When your parents die, when your brothers die, when your sisters die – anyway *after* people’s death, you really feel something.
 Don’t you think?
 This is very true.
 But while they are alive, you’re really ignorant – because we are always looking at the front, trying to understand logically, theoretically.
 That is a very common human style.